 Self Check is not part of the standard Voyager implementation.
 See: How do we activate Self Check (SIP2) for Voyager?

 Equipment and/or resources use the SIP2 protocol to communicate with Voyager.
 These products include "Self Check machines" (e.g., "3M") which are used for self-service circulation.
-The products also include some hosted eBooks services (e.g., OverDrive) for authentication, as well as other products that rely on the SIP2 protocol.
-Ex Libris does not maintain a list of those products.
+The products also include some hosted eBooks services (e.g., OverDrive) for authentication, as well as other products that rely on the SIP2 protocol such as book sorters.
+Recently functionality has been extended to smart devices.
+Note that Ex Libris does not maintain a list of those products.

 1. Create a unique SIP2 location in Voyager